Grace A. Byrd is Of Counsel to the Sills Cummis & Gross

 Ms. Byrd currently serves on the Firm’s Professional Relations

-Committee.
+Committee and co-chairs the Firm's Diversity Committee.
 Ms. Byrd graduated magna cum laude from Seton Hall

 University School of Law where she was elected to the Order of the Coif.